AuDigitalHealth/lingo/docs/DEPLOYMENT.md

 snomio.telemetry.otelendpoint=your_endpoint
 ```

-In a real deployment, something like kubernetes will likely be used which can be uses to greatly enhance monitoring.
-Our deployment uses a combination of grafana and OpenTelemetry to provide easy to use and detailed logs.
-How this is set up will not be explained here.
+In a real deployment, something like Kubernetes will likely be used which can be uses to greatly
+enhance monitoring.
+For example using a combination of Grafana and OpenTelemetry to provide easy
+to use and detailed logs.
+As there are many ways to do this, and many monitoring tools, this won't
+be covered here, however the Snomio container console logs and OpenTelemetry are the main
+integration
+points.

 ## Backup

+Snomio has no in built backup system, a backup regime should be designed appropriate to the
+deployment.
-Snomio has no in built backup system, all backups are the responsibility of the deployer.
-The only recommendation is to create a backup before deploying a new version, as even though all new versions should not be data destroying it's safer to err on the side of caution.
+Creating a backup prior to deploying a new version is recommended, even though all new versions
+should not be data destroying it's safer to err on the side of caution.

-There is no recommendation for periodic backups, that is the end user decision.
+There are no specific recommendations for periodic backups, that is a deployment specific decision.

 ## Disaster recovery

 Rollback the database to the latest working configuration.
-Restart (although this should not be necassary) the application container.
+Restart (although this should not be
+necessary) the application container.